melezhik/swat/intro.md

 # Conclusion

 As you can see only a few lines of perl code have been dropped here and most of things have been done without coding at all.
-As I already told swat was designed to be as simple as possible, yet allowing you bring desired complexity if you really need this - follow [swat](https://github.com/melezhik/swat/) documentation to get more on generators, validators, check expressions and other powerful swat features "borrowed" from [outthentic DSL](https://github.com/melezhik/outthentic-dsl).
+As I already told swat was designed to be as simple as possible, yet allowing you bring desired complexity if you really need this - follow [swat](https://github.com/melezhik/swat/) documentation to get more on hooks api, response spoofing, generators, validators, check expressions and other swat features.

-Wish you fun and easy testing with swat!
+I wish you fun and easy testing with swat!

-Alexey Melezhik --  the author of swat.
+-- Alexey Melezhik, the author of swat.

 PS.
-A sample web application source code and swat tests mentioned at the article could be found here - [https://github.com/melezhik/swat/tree/master/stuff](https://github.com/melezhik/swat/tree/master/stuff)
+A sample web application source code and swat tests used at this article could be found here - [https://github.com/melezhik/swat/tree/master/stuff](https://github.com/melezhik/swat/tree/master/stuff)